-We do not have a bakery that is open to the public, however baked goods can be ordered and picked up at the farm during scheduled times.
+We do not have a store that is open to the public, however produce can be ordered and picked up at the farm on case by case basis.
 Please contact us for more information.

 What does it mean to be GAP Certified?

 Good Agricultural Practices, or GAP, Certification was developed by the Food And Drug Administration to minimize microbial food safety hazards for fruits and vegetables.
-It entails an annual audit during harvest time and extensive record-keeping.
-In our case, we are required to maintain GAP Certification in order to legally sell produce to certain grocery stores.
+It entails an annual audit during harvest time and extensive record-keeping throughout the year.
+In our case, we are required to maintain GAP Certification in order to legally sell produce to certain grocery stores like Wegmans.

 What products do you have available right now?

 The majority of our growing season is between the months of June and October, but we generally keep potatoes in cold storage year-round.
 We always have fresh eggs available.
-Please visit our What's In Season page for a more extensive list of what we grow and when it is available.
+Feel free to read more about What We Grow.

 Where can I purchase products from you?